Samsung/tizen-docs/docs/application/native/guides/connectivity/iotcon.md

     }
     ```

-2. Send the GET request to the server using the `iotcon_remote_resource_get()` function.In the function, set the remote resource, query, and the response callback function called when receiving a response from the resource.
+2. Send the GET request to the server using the `iotcon_remote_resource_get()` function.

+    In the function, set the remote resource, query, and the response callback function called when receiving a response from the resource.

     ```
     int ret;